lapnd/httdes.github.io/vexriscv.md

 Finally, on the third terminal, run GDB:

-	$ echo $PATH					#and check that it DOESN'T contain ANY TOOLCHAIN on the PATH
+	$ echo $PATH					#check that if the riscv32im toolchain is on the PATH or not
-	$ export PATH=/opt/gcc9/riscv32im/bin/:$PATH	#now export the rv32im toolchain to the path
+	$ export PATH=/opt/gcc9/riscv32im/bin/:$PATH	#if not, then export the riscv32im toolchain to the PATH

 	$ cd VexRiscv/	#go to your VexRiscv folder
 	$ riscv32-unknown-elf-gdb src/test/resources/elf/uart.elf	#run the software with gdb tool